open-access-policies/health-tech/_operational_procedures/OP-PROC-003.md

 ### 3. Overview

-This procedure details the rapid response actions required to mitigate the security risk arising from a lost or stolen mobile device.
+This procedure details the rapid response actions mandated to mitigate the security risk arising from a lost or stolen mobile device.
 The primary goals are to protect company data by remotely locking and wiping the device and to prevent unauthorized access by revoking associated credentials.

 ### 4. Procedure